zeek/zeek-docs/script-reference/types.rst

 ``!=``) and assignment (``=``).
-Enumerations do not automatically yield their values or provide ordering (neither ``Red == 10`` nor ``Red < White`` works), but the :zeek:see:`enum_to_int` BIF lets you retrieve an enumeration's numeric values if you require such logic.
+Enumerations do not automatically yield their values or provide ordering (neither ``Red == 10`` nor ``Red < White`` works), but the :zeek:see:`enum_to_int` BIF lets you retrieve an enumeration's numeric value if you require such logic.

 .. note::